AsiNeo10/simple-banking-app-v2/README.md

 ## Penetration Testing Report Summary

-*(Note: A formal penetration testing engagement was not conducted for this project.
-The security improvements were based on code review and identified potential vulnerabilities.
-A proper penetration test would involve active exploitation attempts and a more comprehensive report.)*

 The following steps were taken to remediate the identified potential vulnerabilities:

 -   Implemented atomic transactions for financial operations.